-Germany used the US National Security Agency's spying software called XKeyScore to gather data on individuals, according to Der Spiegel.
+The German magazine Der Spiegel reported this weekend that Germany has used the US National Security Agency's spying software called XKeyScore to gather data on individuals.

 According to documents taken by whistleblower Edward Snowden and seen by Der Spiegel journalists, XKeyScore allows users to monitor unfiltered data, including at least some message content, for days.
 They can also retroactively search for keywords that may have been typed into online search engines or Google Maps.

 In the NSA documents, German agencies — the BND, the BfV and the Bonn-based Federal Office for Information Security (BSI) — are described as "key partners” in intelligence sharing, Der Spiegel reported.

 If this is true, such close cooperation between German and US spy agencies could prove problematic for German Chancellor Angela Merkel.